 Storage Suggestions

-- Store: You can store leftover spinach tofu curry in an airtight container for up to 2-3 days in the refrigerator.
+- Store: Leftover spinach tofu curry can be stored in the refrigerator in an airtight container for up to 2-3 days.

 - Freeze: Freeze in freezer-safe containers or Ziploc bags for up to 2 months.

-- Reheat: Reheat palak tofu curry in a microwave or stovetop until warm.
-If it's frozen, defrost first and then reheat.
+- Reheat: Heat the curry in a microwave or stovetop until warm.
+If it's frozen, defrost it first and then reheat.

-- Pan Fry Tofu: I highly recommend pan-frying the cubed tofu with some spices till golden brown before adding them to the curry.
-You can also air fry or bake them.
+- Pan Fry Tofu: I highly recommend pan-frying the cubed tofu with some spices until golden brown before adding them to the curry.
+You can also air fry tofu or bake them.

-- Tofu Alternative: If can also replace tofu with paneer (cottage cheese) if you are not a vegan.
-Or add other variations like cooked chickpeas, mushrooms, cubed-boiled potatoes, and sweet corn to this spinach curry.
+- Tofu Alternative: For a non-vegan option, replace tofu with paneer (cottage cheese).
+Other variations like cooked chickpeas, mushrooms, cubed-boiled potatoes, or sweet corn can be added to this spinach curry.

-- Other Greens: You can also add mustard greens or kale along with spinach.
+- Other Greens: Add mustard greens or kale along with spinach.

 Recipe FAQs